JoeStanton/babel-transform-js-to-jsx/README.md

 JS to JSX
 =========

+**I don't support/use this anymore!
+But I hope you find it useful**.

 [![Circle CI](https://circleci.com/gh/JoeStanton/babel-js-to-jsx.svg?style=svg)](https://circleci.com/gh/JoeStanton/babel-js-to-jsx)

 Babel 6 plugin to convert from desugared React.DOM CallExpressions -> the equivalent JSX.
 Currently used to migrate to ES6+ from other compile to JS languages.